 Snorting (10-15 minutes ‘til "rush" time): Less dangerous than injecting but limit amount as the purity is unknown.
 Overdose less likely but still possible.

 Smoking (adrenaline "rush" in 2-5 minutes): Also referred to as "chasing the dragon," smoking heroin involves heating heroin on foil and then inhaling the smoke through a glass tube or rolled up dollar.
 Less dangerous than injecting since there is a lower probability of overdosing.

-Heroin: (known commonly as a speedball) Incredibly dangerous due to increased strain on the heart as well as the masking of overdose symptoms since the drugs have opposing effects.
+Cocaine: (known commonly as a speedball) Incredibly dangerous due to increased strain on the heart as well as the masking of overdose symptoms since the drugs have opposing effects.

 As cocaine became a more common club drug due to its stimulatory effect, it became popular in the gay dance club community.
 Due to its euphoria inducing effects as well as its ability to increase sex drive, it may lessen inhibitions, leading men to engage in more sex than they normally would which may spread disease, especially HIV.
 Using shared needles may also increase the spread of disease.
 It is important to keep condoms handy and to change needles every time to avoid the spread of STI’s and HIV.

 For information about treatment and resources for help with an addiction please check out our resources page.